 I’ve also finished Velleman through Chapter 2, with 100 pages of notes and solutions.
 Both of the first two chapters of Velleman (plus an introduction) were jam-packed with great material, but unfortunately my progress seemed rather slow.
 To diagnose the problem, I tracked down a couple of university classes that use Velleman as a textbook, and discovered that I was doing 3–5 times as many problems as are assigned in a typical course.
 Although that means I was learning the material (mostly logic and set theory) quite thoroughly, that depth came at the expense of breadth and speed of progress.
 Keeping up forward momentum is important for morale, though, and I can always loop back later and do more problems.
 Thus, as another adjustment, I’m planning to do fewer problems per section once I start up again with Velleman after finishing Volume 1 of AoPS.

-Speaking of which, I’m going gangbusters in The Art of Problem Solving, Volume 1: The Basics.
+Speaking of which, I’m going gangbusters in The Art of Problem Solving, Volume 1: the Basics.
 I have now finished over 3/4 of the book, producing 222 pages of notes and solutions en route.
 AoPS has been simply a marvelous review of “high school” mathematics, including lots of results I either never knew or didn’t remember.
 To give you just a taste of it, I’ve included a couple of problems below, and I will include solutions in future posts.
 Good luck!

 Two problems from AoPS